Baojun Xiangjing: Overview

+The Xiangjing was initially introduced through MIIT-released photos of the Baojun Yunguang.

 The Xiangjing has a 5-door fastback bodystyle and features a liftback tailgate resulting in a drag coefficient of 0.198 Cd, and the trunk has a capacity of 476 L.

+Powertrain

-The Xiangjing is available as either a fully electric vehicle or a plug-in hybrid, which have different front-end styling.
-The EV variant is powered by a front positioned electric motor developing 249 hp capable of a top speed of 170 km/h, paired with a 69.2 kWh lithium iron phosphate battery pack providing 600 km of CLTC range.
-The plug-in hybrid variant is equipped with a 1.5-liter turbocharged engine producing a maximum power of 141 hp and is able to reach a maximum speed of 190 km/h, while paired with a 20.5 kWh lithium iron phosphate battery pack supplied by Gotion and offers a 101 km CLTC pure electric range.
+The Xiangjing is available as either a fully electric vehicle or a plug-in hybrid, which have differing front-end styling.
+The EV variant is powered by a front positioned electric motor developing 249 hp capable of a top speed of 170 km/h, paired with a 69.2 kWh lithium iron phosphate battery pack supplied by Zenergy providing 600 km of CLTC range.

+The plug-in hybrid variant is equipped with a 1.5-liter turbocharged engine producing a maximum power of 141 hp and is able to reach a maximum speed of 190 km/h, while paired with a 20.5 kWh lithium iron phosphate battery pack weighing 180 kg supplied by Gotion and offers a 101 km CLTC pure electric range.